kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/kafka.md

     ```yaml
     kafka:
       someConsumer:
+        topics:
-        topics: "first"
+          - "first"
         driverProperties:
           "group.id": "my-group-id"
           "bootstrap.servers": "localhost:9093"
     ```

-`assign` connection strategy implies that each instance of the application reads messages from the topic simultaneously with others, i.e., messages are duplicated between all instances of the application within the topic.
+`assign` strategy is used when `group.id` is **not** specified in `driverProperties`.
+Each application instance then assigns partitions of the configured topics to itself, so every instance receives the same records independently.
 This strategy is useful, for example, when all application replicas must receive the same message at once: to reset a local cache, update local reference data, or handle a service event.

-To use this strategy, simply **do not specify** `group.id` in the consumer configuration.
-However, only one topic can be specified at a time in this strategy.
+The `assign` strategy requires an explicit `topics` list and does not support `topicsPattern`.
+The partition list is refreshed every `partitionRefreshInterval` and split between `threads` consumers, and the initial read position is controlled by `offset`.

 Example of `assign` strategy configuration: